 Marketing experts love their numbers, charts, and graphs.
-They use them extensively to support their campaign decisions and to guide their marketing teams to deliver the best possible content pieces for a brand’s online existence.
+They use them extensively to support their campaign decisions and to guide their marketing teams to deliver the best possible content pieces for a brand’s online presence.
 On the other hand, we have your target audience, who, above all, strive to find a solution to a particular problem without worrying about keywords and search engine optimization.
-However, the ideal marketing journey starts where the two polarities meet.
+However, the ideal content strategies start where data and the focus on audience meet.

 Using just raw data or just your customers’ opinions as your guiding star for content creation would be like using a single leg in a race where all your competitors rely on both – you’ll probably get to the finish line, but definitely not first, and certainly in a great deal of pain.
 While the premise of blending the two approaches into a single strategy may sound fairly simple, it’s a complex issue most brands fail to achieve.
 Let’s take a look at how you can use the best of both worlds and turn them into a winning strategy for your brand.

 You may be an expert when it comes to knowing your brand, but in order for your audience to know and love your business as much as you do, they first need to understand what you do.
 For that chemistry to happen, you need to know your market, if there is a gap you could fill with a unique value proposition, and how on Earth your top competitors are sitting on their thrones.

 Then again, you also need to know your possible customers – not just their age, gender, and problem that needs solving, but their preferred social networks, what sort of language structures and imagery they enjoy, etc. Using different tools to analyze niche-specific keywords is a great start, but analyzing how your actual audience searches for your services is an even better way to refine your content creation.